 - Line two large baking pans with parchment paper or Silpat mats.

-- Heat a small saucepan of simmering water over medium-low heat.
-Add the egg whites and granulated sugar to a heatproof bowl and set it over the simmering water.
+- Create a simple double-boiler by setting a heatproof bowl over a small saucepan of simmering water.
+Add the egg whites and granulated sugar to the bowl.
 Whisk constantly until the sugar has fully dissolved, about 2 minutes.3 large egg whites, ½ cup granulated sugar

-- Transfer the egg mixture to the bowl of a stand mixer fitted with the whisk attachment and beat on medium-high speed (Kitchenaid #8) until stiff peaks form, about 5 minutes.
+- Transfer the egg white mixture to the bowl of a stand mixer fitted with the whisk attachment.
+Beat on medium-high speed (Kitchenaid #8) until they form stiff peaks, about 5 minutes.

 - Using a fine-mesh sieve, sift the powdered sugar and almond flour into the egg white mixture, making sure to discard any large lumps.⅘ cup powdered sugar, 1 cup almond flour